Canadian hip-hop: 2000s: The breakthrough

 On June 18, 1999, the CBC's Toronto station completed its move to FM.
-Because the FM frequency offered better broadcast coverage of the region, the CBC found that it was able to surrender two FM repeater transmitters serving communities outside of the city—thus opening two new frequencies for license applications.
-In response, the federal cabinet issued an Order in Council to the CRTC directing it to give precedence to applications that took into account Toronto's cultural and racial diversity, effectively guaranteeing that Milestone would get a license in the new round of hearings.
+Because the FM frequency offered better broadcast coverage of the region, the CBC found that it was able to surrender two FM repeater transmitters serving communities outside of the city—thus opening two new frequencies in Toronto for license applications.
+In response, the federal cabinet issued an Order in Council to the CRTC directing it to give precedence to applications that took into account Toronto's cultural and racial diversity, strongly suggesting Milestone or a similar applicant would get a license in the new round of hearings.

-On June 16, 2000, the CRTC awarded one of the frequencies to Milestone, on the company's third attempt.
-The other frequency was awarded to Aboriginal Voices for a station to serve First Nations communities.
+On June 16, 2000, the CRTC awarded the 93.5 frequency to Milestone, on the company's third attempt.
+A competing application for a Black music format on 93.5 from Arnold Auguste, owner of the community newspaper Share, was among the applications denied.
+The other frequency, 106.5, was awarded to Aboriginal Voices for a station to serve First Nations communities.
 At the beginning of this same year, the internet became home to Canada's largest rap/hip-hop website publication and community, HipHopCanada.

-Also in 2000, the CBC created and aired Drop the Beat, a television series about hip hop music and culture which was billed as one of the first such series in the world.
+Also in 2000, the CBC created and aired Drop the Beat, a television drama series about hip hop music and culture which was billed as one of the first such series in the world.
 The show starred Merwin Mondesir and Mark Taylor as the hosts of a hip hop show on a campus radio station; the cast also included Michie Mee, DJ Shamann and Kardinal Offishall.
 As a tie-in to help promote emerging hip hop musicians, the series released a soundtrack album in conjunction with the first season, featuring artists such as Maestro Fresh Wes, Infinite, Frankie Ano, Bahamadia, Ja Rule, Black Child, Choclair, Rahzel, Jully Black and Erykah Badu.

 Finally, in 2001, CFXJ (Flow 93.5) debuted as Canada's first urban music station.
 Urban stations quickly followed in several other Canadian cities, as well, and for the first time, Canadian hip hop artists had a network of radio outlets for their music—as well as numerous record labels committed to rectifying their past lack of interest in the genre.
-In the 2000s, numerous Canadian hip hop artists, including Kardinal Offishall, Drake, Classified, k-os, K'naan, Swollen Members, Sweatshop Union, Buck 65, Belly, Moka Only, Lil 808, Shad, Kyprios and Cadence Weapon, as well as many R&B artists, have emerged as mainstream stars.
+In the 2000s, numerous Canadian hip hop artists, including Kardinal Offishall, Drake, Classified, k-os, K'naan, Swollen Members, Sweatshop Union, Buck 65, Belly, Moka Only, Lil 808, Shad, Kyprios and Cadence Weapon, as well as many R&B artists, emerged as mainstream stars.
 Cadence Weapon, in fact, was named poet laureate of Edmonton, Alberta in 2009.